 Andy Smith offers a tentative response to such questions in this poetic presentation - and comes to very few definite conclusions.

-Views: 1584 | Enquiries: 20Andy is a performance poet, entertainer, author and former business communicator who has two artificial limbs, a wonderful wife, three fine children, a whippet called Tamba and a tabby called Toby.
-(And he had two feisty chickens until Basil Brush made their acquaintance).
-Andy also encourages, supports and motivates the disabled and victims of trauma at home and abroad.
+Views: 1966 | Enquiries: 20Andy is a performance poet, entertainer, author and former business communicator who has two artificial limbs, a wonderful wife, three fine children and a whippet.
+(And two feisty chickens until Basil Brush made their acquaintance).

 Kind words: